-Obama set to deliver keynote in New York
+Obama slams Senate GOP health care proposal

 Story highlights

-- Obama will deliver a keynote address
+- Obama delivered a keynote address

 - This fall, Obama is due to appear more and more